pwitiw/eng-thesis-webapp/src/main/client/bower_components/paper-button/README.md

 Material design: [Buttons](https://www.google.com/design/spec/components/buttons.html)

 `paper-button` is a button.
-When the person touches the button, a ripple effect emanates from the point of contact.
+When the user touches the button, a ripple effect emanates from the point of contact.
 It may be flat or raised.
 A raised button is styled with a shadow.